Relatively Speaking.

 My mother’s final sibling and her youngest sister would be my Aunt Mary.
 Aunt Mary hands down was my favorite relative.
 She had been married and divorced before I began living at my grandmother’s house on Byng Ave.
 I never met her husband and she never had any children.
 I have so many fond memories of Mary from when I was a little boy.

 I remember all Mary would ever talk about was her job and her best friend Gayle.
 Seriously, that was all her conversations ever revolved around.
 It was almost like she had nothing else in her life but her job and her best friend.
-I felt like I knew Gayle personally although I had never met her.
-She was also an avid tenpin bowler and she competed in a weekly league.
+I always felt like I knew Gayle personally although I had never met her.
+Mary was also an avid tenpin bowler and she competed in a weekly league.
 I always thought it was pretty cool how she had her own bowling ball and shoes.
 She eventually had to give up bowling due to a nagging wrist injury that even after surgery never healed properly.

 Mary like my grandmother was a staunch Anglican and also attended St. George's on Yonge Street.
 I remember hearing many heated conversations coming out from my grandmother’s kitchen anytime the topic of religion came up.
-Neither my grandmother nor Aunt Mary had any use for the Jehovah’s Witnesses or anything they stood for.
-There was no doubt that being a Jehovah’s Witness prevented my mother from having the same sibling relationship with Richard and Mary that she enjoyed with Marg.
+Neither my grandmother or my Aunt Mary had any use for the Jehovah’s Witnesses or anything they stood for.
+There was no doubt that being a Jehovah’s Witness prevented my mother from having the same close sibling relationship with Richard and Mary that she enjoyed with Marg.

 Back when we first moved into Lawrence Heights, my brother and I received the monthly National Geographic in the mail.
 I guess it was Mary’s way of helping us see the rest of the world because she knew that with us now living in the projects we weren’t going to be going anywhere anytime soon.
 She must have renewed our subscription for many years because I remember we had a pretty large stack of them in our closet.
 Although I never recall reading the National Geographic, I always liked looking at the amazing photos.